Ajay-Kumar-Siliveri/Ajay-Kumar-Siliveri/README.md

 - 👋 Hi, I’m @Ajay-Kumar-Siliveri from Hyderabad, I completed my graduation from the recognised university JNTUH.
-- 👀 I program in Python, and I like making websites in HTML/CSS
+- 👀 I program in Python, Django, and I like making websites in HTML/CSS
 - 👀 O I forget to tell you my interest.
 I like net surfing.
 Finding new stuff and tools for programming.
-- 🌱 I’m currently learning Web Developement.
+- 🌱 I’m currently learning Full stack Web Developement.
 - 📫 How to reach me -7207201011(WatsAppME)

 <!---